 22.107(8) Public petitions to the administrator regarding Title V permits.

 a.
-If the administrator does not object to a proposed permit, any person may petition the administrator within 60 days after the expiration of the administrator’s 45-day review period to make an objection pursuant to 40 CFR 70.8(d) as amended to July 21, 1992.
+If the administrator does not object to a proposed permit, any person may petition the administrator within 60 days after the expiration of the administrator’s 45-day review period to make an objection pursuant to 40 CFR 70.8(d).

 b.
-Any person who petitions the administrator pursuant to the provisions of 40 CFR 70.8(d) as amended to July 21, 1992, shall notify the department by certified mail of such petition immediately, and in no case more than 10 days following the date the petition is submitted to EPA.
+Any person who petitions the administrator pursuant to the provisions of 40 CFR 70.8(d) shall notify the department by certified mail of such petition immediately, and in no case more than 10 days following the date the petition is submitted to EPA.
 Such notice shall include a copy of the petition submitted to EPA and a separate written statement detailing the grounds for the objection(s) and whether the objection(s) was raised during the public comment period.
 A petition for review shall not stay the effectiveness of a permit or its requirements if the permit was issued after the end of the 45-day EPA review period and prior to the administrator’s objection.

 c.
-If the administrator objects to the permit as a result of a petition filed pursuant to 40 CFR 70.8(d) as amended to July 21, 1992, then the director shall not issue a permit until the administrator’s objection has been resolved.
-However, if the director has issued a permit prior to receipt of the administrator’s objection, and the administrator modifies, terminates, or revokes such permit, consistent with the procedures in 40 CFR 70.7 as amended to July 21, 1992, then the director may thereafter issue only a revised permit that satisfies the administrator’s objection.
+If the administrator objects to the permit as a result of a petition filed pursuant to 40 CFR 70.8(d), then the director shall not issue a permit until the administrator’s objection has been resolved.
+However, if the director has issued a permit prior to receipt of the administrator’s objection, and the administrator modifies, terminates, or revokes such permit, consistent with the procedures in 40 CFR 70.7, then the director may thereafter issue only a revised permit that satisfies the administrator’s objection.
 In any case, the source shall not be in violation of the requirement to have submitted a timely and complete application.

 22.107(9) A Title V permit application may be denied if: